This fintech-focused VC firm just closed a $75 million debut fund; backers “came out of the woodwork” – TechCrunch

 TC: Did you know a lot of these investors before the pandemic shut down everything?

 JG: Some, but we had to sell a lot of them cold over Zoom.
 We held a first close last December — that capital was from Cendana and individuals.
-We’d started conversations with other institutions at ths point but everyone said it would take a while and that institutions won’t come until you raise your second fund, so we didn’t have high hopes that we’d get a lot of them on board.
+We’d started conversations with other institutions at that point but everyone said it would take a while and that institutions won’t come until you raise your second fund, so we didn’t have high hopes that we’d get a lot of them on board.

-When March and April hit, we figured we’d have to raise a smaller fund.
+In fact, when March and April hit, we figured we’d have to raise a smaller fund.
 But then things re-opened, people got back to work, and we were able to close institutions we’d started conversations with.
 Then people came out of the woodwork, because tech got hot fast but especially fintech, with all the IPO and M&A activity.
 People said, ‘We want fintech exposure now, and we want to invest in a fintech-focused fund, and you’re the only game in town.’

 TC: What do you need to see to write a check?

-SM: The team is the most important thing, of course.
-Product and market is important, but the team is the thing that’s least likely to change and with so many past winners, the product or market changed and they found something that worked and were able to pivot and cockroach their way to success.
-Having a leader who is able to articulate a vision that other people want to get behind — customers, investors, future employees — is especially critical.

 JG: Our thesis is that everything is fintech, so we invest across the board: payments, lending, banking, real estate, insurance, b2b, consumer — anything that’s ostensibly fintech.
 We think a lot of companies that aren’t typically fintech today will look like fintech later, with more and more tech platforms that get into financial services.
 We’re investing at the pre-seed and seed stage but also meeting with founders at the idea stage, sometimes to talk them out of starting another neobank.
+[Laughs.]

 TC: Do you?
-Every time I wonder how many neobanks make sense in this world, an investor tells me that if their company can get .00001% of the market, they’ll have a multibillion company on their hands.
+Every time I wonder how many neobanks make sense in this world, an investor tells me that if only their startup can get .00001% of the market, they’ll have a multibillion company on their hands.

 JG: No. Most will never figure out how to get profitable.
-A lot o f investors like to argue that with neobanks, you lose money on every trade but you make it up in volume.
+A lot of investors like to argue that with neobanks, you lose money on every trade but you make it up in volume.
 Yet very few have a path to getting to positive economics.
 You need huge scale to get to profitability, and that means you have to spend a ton of venture capital on marketing.
 More, a lot are going after audiences that are already over-served by traditional financial products.

 SM: The same is true for “Plaid for X” type companies.
 After the announcement of Plaid’s exit — or what we all thought was Plaid’s exit — we looked at five companies, many of them hitting on the same ideas and duking it out for the same customers.